- On-Campus Penn Dormitories provide students with a true US university living experience.

 - Off-Campus Services allows students to locate apartments, search for roommates, and find sublets.

-- The Summit and University Crossings offer six-month or twelve-month leases to students.
+- University Crossings offers six-month or twelve-month leases to students.
 Please note, a co-signer for the lease may be required.
-All additional questions should be directed to the Summit or University Crossings staff.
+All additional questions should be directed to the University Crossings staff.

 Housing for Special Programs

-Students in the Institute for Academic Studies and Institute for Business Communication, please see our Summer Institutes housing options.
+Students in the July or August Institute for Academic Studies and Institute for Business Communication, please see our Summer Institutes housing options.

 Please note that while the ELP makes every effort to ensure that housing is available to students, students are responsible for securing their own housing.